-Justice Minister Judith Collins has announced appointments
+Justice Minister Judith Collins

 to the Alcohol Regulatory and Licensing Authority, Customs Appeal Authority, Weathertight Homes Tribunal, Private Security Personnel Licensing Authority and Real Estate Agents Authority.